omkarbandikatte/Disease_Prediction/README.md

 # Disease_Prediction

+This model is deployed on streamlit you can check by clicking on this link: https://diseaseprediction-gds6zhpfpwca9cpxjqrtpd.streamlit.app/

 # Disease Detection System

 This project is aimed at predicting the type of disease a person may have based on various symptoms.
 The system takes in a set of symptoms and outputs a predicted disease.
 The disease categories include conditions such as allergies, infections, chronic diseases, and other common health issues.